Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Generative and Substitutive Distortion

 \section{Generative and Substitutive Distortion}

-We then introduce our distorting procedure in this section.
-For the sentence $W$ and a span $W_{i:j} = [W_i, W_{i+1}, \cdots, W_j]$ that contains private information that should be rewritten.
-We first use the mask token of the PLM to substitute the span.
+We detail our distortion method in this section.
+For a sentence $X$ with a span $X_{i:j} = [X_i, X_{i+1}, \ldots, X_j]$ containing sensitive data, we first replace the span with the mask token from the PLM.

-We then search for the span $S$ to fill in the masked positions that cause as small semantic perturbance as possible.
-In the generative scenario, we leverage the PLM to predict the distributions of masked positions from left to the right.
-We sample a token from each predicted distribution.
-In the substitutive scenario, the center model stores a group of phrases that are collected in advance and uses them to fill in the masked positions.
+We subsequently seek a span $S$ to occupy the masked positions with minimal semantic disturbance.
+In generative settings, the PLM predicts the masked positions sequentially, from which we sample a token.
+Conversely, in substitution settings, the center model employs pre-collected phrases for filling the masked slots.

-In both scenarios, we sample the rewritten spans for multiple $k$ times, and the semantic changes caused by the rewriting are evaluated by the NDD metrics as described above.
+In both settings, we perform multiple samplings (k times) of the rewritten spans to assess the modifications in semantic meaning using the NDD metric.